mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 component is hardcoded with the rental information which means we just have three of the same thing visible.
-So lets start populating our app with some dynamic data - usually this would be populated from a server, but we will be sticking with the Ember-super-rentals tutorial and store it inside our app, you can download the required files [here](https://guides.emberjs.com/downloads/data.zip).
+So lets start populating our app with some dynamic data - usually this would be populated from a server, but we will be sticking with the Ember-super-rentals tutorial and store it inside our app as JSON files, you can download the required files [here](https://guides.emberjs.com/downloads/data.zip).